 You can set whether to make the Oracle Solaris on the logical domain use I/O devices such as PCI card mounted in LSB.

--a lsb=psb

-Specifies the PSB number to be linked to the LSB number of PPAR.
+To execute this command, platadm privilege is required.
+For details on user privileges, see setprivileges(8).
+The following options are supported. -a lsb=psb Specifies the PSB number to be linked to the LSB number of PPAR.
 This can be specified using the following format.
-You cannot specify it in SPARC M12-1/M12-2/M10-1/M10-4.

-lsb=psb

-lsb Specifies the LSB number.
-You can specify an integer from 0 to 15.

-psb Specifies the PSB number.
-This can be specified using the following format.
+You cannot specify it in SPARC M12-1/M12-2/M10-1/M10-4. lsb=psb lsb Specifies the LSB number.
+You can specify an integer from 0 to 15. psb Specifies the PSB number.
+This can be specified using the following format. xx-yxx: Specifies the BB-ID which is an integer from 00 to 15. y: It is fixed to 0.

-xx-y

-xx: Specifies the BB-ID which is an integer from 00 to 15.

-y: It is fixed to 0.

 You can specify it in a format separating lsb and psb by equal sign (=).
 Do not put any space before and after "=."
 You can specify multiple lsb=xsb by separating them with spaces.
 Specifying the same LSB number and PSB number redundantly causes an error.
 It also causes an error that a PSB number is set in the specified lsb.

-If the specified psb is set in another LSB, the existing settings is deleted and overwritten on the specified lsb.

--p ppar_id

-Specifies the PPAR-ID to be set.
-Depending on the system configuration, you can specify an integer from 0 to 15 for
+If the specified psb is set in another LSB, the existing settings is deleted and overwritten on the specified lsb. -h Displays the usage.
+Specifying this option with another option or operand causes an error. -p ppar_id Specifies the PPAR-ID to be set.
+Depending on the system configuration, you can specify an integer from 0 to 15 for ppar_id.

--r
+Assigns one of the existing SPARC M12-2S/M10-4S BB-IDs in the system to a PPAR-ID.
+If you configure a PPAR with a nonexistent SPARC M12-2S/M10-4S BB-ID specified for the PPAR-ID, the PPAR will fail to power on and be unavailable.

 Clears the PSB number linked to the LSB number of the specified PPAR.
-You cannot specify it in SPARC M12-1/M12-2/M10-1/
+You cannot specify it in SPARC M12-1/M12-2/M10-1/ M10-4.

-M10-4.